mfraser/unicorn-hat-hd-clock/README.md

 * Python Installed
 * [unicorn-hat-sim](https://github.com/jayniz/unicorn-hat-sim) OR A Raspberry Pi and Unicorn Hat HD

-Its not necessary to have a Unicorn Hat HD or a Raspberry Pi to run this program.
+It is not necessary to have a Unicorn Hat HD or a Raspberry Pi to run this program.
 You just need to have Python installed on your computer along with the Unicorn HAT (HD) simulator.
 The simulator is a very handy tool that demonstrates what your code will do on the Unicorn Hat HD.

 You can get this handy tool at https://github.com/jayniz/unicorn-hat-sim .
 <p align="center">